 Federal charges are serious, and you want serious help if you are facing them.
 Get help from a Tulsa federal criminal defense attorney today.

-Free Consultation: Tulsa Federal Criminal Lawyers
+Initial Consultation: Tulsa Federal Criminal Lawyers

 Get the help you need.
 It’s time to retain a Tulsa criminal defense lawyer who is knowledgeable regarding federal law and procedure and who will look out for your legal interests.
-Contact a Tulsa criminal attorney at Tulsa Criminal Defense Law Firm today for a free, confidential consultation.
+Contact a Tulsa criminal attorney at Tulsa Criminal Defense Law Firm today for a initial, confidential consultation.